opinsys/lxci/README.md

     lxci trusty-amd64 --command hostname

-To copy files into the container workspace use `--sync-workspace PATH`
+To copy files into the container workspace use `--sync PATH`

     lxci trusty-amd64 --command "ls -l" --sync-workspace .